Sudigundalu: Plot

-Justice Chandra Shekaram is a noble & generous judge who shelters the families afflicted by his judgment.
-They mold into a conjugal family and rear Chandra Shekaram's motherless infant, Raja, under a shower of affection.
-Years later, Raja is a lovely, intelligent boy whom everyone adores.
-On his birthday, Raja attends the school but shockingly does not return, which panics everyone who makes the severe quest.
-The following day, as a flabbergasted, the police find his dead body.
-The incident generates mayhem in the society.
-After a profound inquiry, the police unearth two youngster minors, Vikram Kumar & Sandhya Rani, the progeny of influential figures in high society, as homicides who killed Raja.
+Justice Chandra Shekaram is a noble and generous judge who shelters the families afflicted by his judgments.
+They mold into a family and rear Chandra Shekaram's motherless infant, Raja, with immense affection.
+Years later, Raja is an intelligent boy whom everyone adores.
+On his birthday, Raja attends his school but does not return, which panics everyone and prompts a desperate search for him.
+The following day, the police find his dead body.
+The community is devastated.
+After a profound inquiry, the police unearth two youngster minors, Vikram Kumar & Sandhya Rani, the progeny of influential figures in high society, as Raja's killers.

 Vikram is the son of Panakala Rao, a politician who campaigns for the welfare of the poor, while Sandhya is the daughter of a millionaire Koteswara Rao.
 Vikram and Sandhya are in a relationship.
 Vikram has a stepmother Pankajam who is around the same age as him, and they do not get along.

 In court, when the judgment is about to be given for the case, Chandra Sekharam appears and volunteers to argue in defense of the culprits, which shocks everyone.
 By doing so, he unearths the true motive and declares that they have done these acts in sheer madness.
 Vikram and Sandhya once attended a school play in which Raja and Sandhya's younger brother participated and her brother was jealous of Raja who earned the prize.
 Vikram, in an effort to appease Sandhya and her brother, said that he will kill Raja.
 Vikram stole crime novels that Pankajam reads, read them himself, and then planned to commit the murder the same way by taking Raja to a swimming pool and drowning him.
 Vikram reveals in court that he killed Raja for fun and felt the tendency to kill others due to mixed feelings and mental instability, including Pankajam.

 After cross-examining Panakala Rao, Koteswara Rao, and their respective wives, Chandra Sekharam brings out the fact that the youngsters have grown up to become irresponsible and choose the wrong path due to their upbringing.
 Vikram's parents never cared enough to teach their son about morality while Sandhya's parents take advantage of their wealth power and allow her to get used to vices though she is still a minor.

 At last, Chandra Shekaram affirms that parents should play a key role in raising their heirs as eligible citizens with morality; his words reform culpable & ashamed parents after soul-searching, and the jury changes its edict.
 After fighting the case in vain, the movie ends tragically, with Chandra Shekaram breathing his last in the court hall.